RafaelRMJesus/SwapChat/README.md

-# SwapChat Real-Time Messenger App:
+# SwapChat Real-Time Messaging App:

 This is a repository for SwapChat.